 In Malaysia, you can find a conveyancer or lawyer on the official website of the Malaysian Bar.
 Simply, you can filter the names of lawyers based on their location.

-In most of the countries, you can easily find the lawyers’ or solicitors’ websites, with names and contact information.
+In most countries, you can easily find the lawyers’ or solicitors’ websites, with names and contact information.

 Finding a solicitor is not a major problem, as you can easily find and contact a good solicitor online in most countries.

-Working with solicitor is highly recommended for investors who are investing in property in foreign countries.
+Working with a solicitor is highly recommended for investors who are investing in property in foreign countries.

-Although it’s optional in many countries, solicitors make the buying process les risky, quicker and convenient.
+Although it’s optional in many countries, solicitors make the buying process less risky, quicker, and convenient.